Skip to main content

 Miscellaneous abbreviations

 Note: This is not a complete or endorsed list of medical or prescription abbreviations or error-prone abbreviations.
 The Joint Commission does not publish a list of approved abbreviations.
-Items below marked with ** are found on the Joint Commission's "Do Not Use" List of Abbreviations.
+Items below marked with ** are found on the Joint Commission's "Do Not Use" List of Abbreviations (2018).
 Always speak with your healthcare provider for any questions related to medical abbreviations or terms.
+Hospitals or other healthcare facilities should always follow their internal guidelines.

-You may wonder what medical abbreviations like "1 tab po bid" mean on your prescription.
-Healthcare professionals often use abbreviations derived from latin for writing prescriptions or other health notes in medical records.
+You may wonder why healthcare providers use medical abbreviations like "1 tab po bid" for your prescription.
+Abbreviations, originally derived from latin words, are used to denote prescription directions or quantities, medical conditions or other health information in your medical records.

 The prescription abbreviation "1 tab po bid" is interpreted like this: